bacalhau-project/bacalhau/docs/about-bacalhau/architecture.md

 ### Input / Output Volumes

 A job includes the concept of input and output volumes, and the Docker executor implements support for these.
-This means you can specific ipfs CIDs and input paths and also write results to an output volume.
+This means you can specify ipfs CIDs and input paths and also write results to an output volume.
 This can be seen by the following example:

 ```
 cid=$(ipfs add file.txt)